 The discomfort of “failure”

 Watching science play out in real time can be uncomfortable.
 Even in the best case scenarios, if you’re deep in it as it’s happening, you’re watching things change fast as new information becomes available.
 It can be pretty unnerving—nobody likes to hear “I don’t know” when the stakes are that high.

 It’s a natural reaction to become annoyed or angry about it.
 Seeing experts “fail” is not great when you’re relying on them.
 And while again, obviously, the stakes are much, much lower in our world than in a lot of scientific endeavors, that same feeling applies.
 You pay a marketing firm to get results.
 Why aren’t they getting results?
 Why isn’t this working?

 The answer is because we have this down to a science.
 We’re learning everything we can about a business or a brand.
 We use that knowledge and our expertise to ask questions, and to devise hypotheses about what we think will happen.
 Then we test them, and while often those hypotheses turn out to be accurate and you get the ROI you were hoping for, sometimes the unforeseen happens.
-Last year, we built out a wide-ranging digital and in-person strategy for a client with high hopes and lofty goals.
+In 2020, we built out a wide-ranging digital and in-person strategy for a client with high hopes and lofty goals.
 And despite the fact that we did everything we could to hit those goals, the “in-person” part of the plan got torpedoed by COVID and quarantine.
 The goals didn’t get hit.
 Nobody’s happy about it, but the next time something like that happens, we’ll be better equipped to handle it.

 The practice of marketing goes on.